Shivang14d04/to-do-list/README.md

 ## Features

 -  Add new tasks
--  Mark tasks as completed
+-  Mark tasks as completed (clicking on the task will mark it as completed) Delete tasks
-   Delete tasks
 -  Auto-save using `localStorage`
 -  Responsive UI with clean layout